 Lowering my head, I walked away as time’s embrace tightened, squeezing the breath from my lungs, breaking my young savage heart.

-Leonard Scovens is serving two consecutive LIFE sentences for the murders of his girlfriend and her 6-year old son.
+Leonard Scovens is serving two consecutive LIFE sentences.

 Leonard Scovens #165908